 Staff Comment Letters: "Staff Comment Letters" (a/k/a "Staff Review Letters") are letters sent from the SEC to companies to question or comment on a filing.
 Companies may then respond with an "Issuer Response Letter" or amend the filing.
-Staff Comment Letters are searchable on Lexis (FEDSEC;COMLET), Westlaw (FSEC-SSR), LIVEDGAR (which will link you to any related Response Letters or amended filings) and, by subscription, through Morningstar Document Research (formerly 10K Wizard), Knowledge Mosaic (starting 2004) and CCH's Intelliconnect platform.
+Staff Comment Letters are searchable on Lexis (FEDSEC;COMLET), Westlaw (FSEC-SSR), LIVEDGAR (which will link you to any related Response Letters or amended filings), through Morningstar Document Research (formerly 10K Wizard), Knowledge Mosaic (starting 2004; resulsts list all letters in the conversation) and CCH's Intelliconnect platform.
+You can focus your search for these documents using the form type "CORRESP" and "UPLOAD".
 Comment Checker by Intelligize is designed to help locate and compare model clauses from SEC Comment Letters and company responses.

 Staff Legal Bulletins (SLBs): Recent SLBs are posted in the Staff Interpretations section of the SEC Web site under "Current Rulemaking / Other Notices."
 They are published in the CCH Federal Securities Law Reporter.
 They are also searchable on Lexis back to the first one from February, 1997 (FEDSEC;NOACT) and LIVEDGAR.

 Sworn Statements: Certain CEOs and CFOs are required to file statements asserting that their company's financial disclosures are accurate.
 These statements are posted on the SEC Web site.
 They are also available on LIVEDGAR.